HarutoHiroki/.dotfiles/README.md

    - Configures Hyprland monitor settings with oddly specific 1.333334 scaling
    - Updates Kitty terminal to use Zsh instead of Fish (sorry fish fans)
    - Modifies Hyprland keybinds to prioritize Vivaldi browser (Chrome who?)
+   - Adds fingerprint authentication to Hyprlock config (i paid for fingerprint, imma use it)
    - **Extensible**: Add your own ~~bloat~~ essential customizations in the marked section

 ### Usage (Time to Get Bloated)